A variety of ingredients and kitchen tools used for making no-cook recipes

 – Smoothie Bowls: Blend together frozen fruits, such as bananas, berries, and mangoes, with a splash of milk or yogurt to create a thick and creamy smoothie.
 Pour the smoothie into bowls and top with a variety of toppings like granola, sliced fruits, and nuts.
 Smoothie bowls are not only visually appealing but also packed with vitamins and antioxidants.

-See also No Cook Banana Pudding With Cream Cheese
+See also Easy Playdough No Cook

 – Energy Balls: Mix together oats, nut butter, honey, and add-ins like chocolate chips, dried fruits, or nuts.
 Roll the mixture into bite-sized balls and refrigerate until firm.
 Energy balls are a great snack option as they provide a good balance of carbohydrates, protein, and healthy fats, giving students a boost of energy to get through the day.